oasisprotocol/docs/docs/node/run-your-node/prerequisites/set-up-trusted-execution-environment-tee.md

 can facilitate various SGX services such as launch approval, remote attestation quote signing, etc.

-Oasis node supports the (legacy) EPID and (newer) DCAP attestation methods.
-Following instructions differ depending on the attestation method used.

-To see if your system supports DCAP attestation run the following:
+Oasis node requires the use of DCAP attestation.
+To see if your system supports it, run the following:

 ```bash
  cpuid -1  | grep "SGX"